wymp/ts-auth-gateway/README.md

 Auth Gateway
 =========================================================================

 **WARNING: THIS IS AN EXPERIMENT IN EARLY DEVELOPMENT.
-IT IS SUBJECT TO FREQUENT BREAKING CHANGES, AND IS NOT GUARANTEED TO WORK WELL OR EVEN AT ALL.**
+IT IS SUBJECT TO BREAKING CHANGES AND IS NOT GUARANTEED TO WORK WELL OR EVEN AT ALL.**

-This is a library and reference implementation for a production-grade Authn/z gateway.
+This is a library and reference implementation for a production-grade Authn/z gateway (similar in concept to AWS's API Gateway).
 It performs the following functions:

+* (optional) Validates that a client ID was passed with every request
-* Validates client ID and (optional) secret against database records
+* Validates passed client ID and (optional) secret against database records
-* (optional) Rate-limits requests from clients
+* (optional) Rate-limits requests per client ID
 * Registers new users
 * Validates user data (session token or oauth (TODO)), if passed
-* Generates new session credentials for users on valid authentication (including optional 2fa)
+* Generates new session credentials for users on valid authentication (including optional 2fa (TODO))
-* Enforces configurable restrictions on clients
+* Enforces configurable restrictions on clients (e.g., IP restrictions, host restrictions, or target API restrictions)
 * Manages relationships between organizations, clients and users.
 * TODO: Generates new oauth credentials on valid request